 In responding to OUCC witness Lantrip's recommendation of a flat 10% contingency, Mr. Rawlinson explained that a flat 10% contingency rate for all 5 years of the plan would not account for the difference in accuracy between a Class 2 and Class 4 estimate.
 With respect to contingency, he explained the contingency applied to projects was based on the amount of detail and confidence in the scope of work and design to ensure accurate estimates were developed for projects.
 CEI South used 12.5% contingency on projects in years 2024 - 2025 and 17.5% contingency on projects for years 2026 - 2028 and PSPs.
 Pet.
 Ex.
 2 at 26.

-In this Cause, we have previously found herein that Class 1 and Class 3 estimates are more appropriate based on CEI South's extensive knowledge and experience gained from its Cause 44910 TDSIC Plan.
-Based on the greater amount of detail and confidence due both to the knowledge and experience gained from its Cause 44910 TDSIC Plan and the greater amount of detail and confidence resulting from the greater refinement of the Class 1 and Class 3 estimates, we find that a 10% contingency is sufficient and most appropriate.
-This higher refinement in estimation and contingency would also alleviate risk of imprudence that may be fostered by less accurate estimates which may exceed the reasonable actual costs that prudence would ensure in the absence of advance approval.
 We find that Petitioner's contingency is in line with other recent orders and appropriately differentiates between Class 2 estimates for the first two years of the Plan as compared to the Class 4 estimates for the outer years of the Plan.
 The evidence shows that the level of contingency being proposed is below the levels included in CEI South's current approved electric TDSIC plan (Cause No. 44910) (15% for the first three years and 25% for the remaining years).
 Pet.
 Ex.
-2 R at 8.
+2-R at 8.
 Accordingly, we find Mr. Lantrip's recommendation of a flat 10% contingency is unreasonable and it is hereby rejected.

 Petitioner also applied 4% escalation to account for inflation of materials, labor, and services.
 Pet.
 Ex.
 2-R at 9.
 The OUCC recommended a 3% inflation rate based on the Bureau of Labor Statistics inflation rate for consumer goods and services for the year ended June 2023.
-Although OUCC discussed inflation and labor rates and recommended a lower 3% inflation rate based on empirical data, no party has challenged CEI South's proposal to apply an escalation rate in this Cause.

 Escalation is a provision in estimates to account for changes in market or economic conditions over time and is both a component of cost estimating and to a lesser extent, risk mitigation.
 Specifically, escalation is an accepted method of modifying an estimate in today's - or some other specified year's - dollars to reflect the expected estimate in a future year.
 As such, CEI South's objective in using the escalation factor was to provide more accurate estimates for work orders in later years.
 Pet.
 Ex.
 2-R at 9.
 CEI South worked with 1898, who utilized various economic, and inflation forecast information, to determine the escalation rate at 4% per year starting in 2024 through 2028.
 Pet.
 Ex.
 2-R at 26.
 CEI South's rebuttal evidence showed that, based on the Handy-Whitman Index, escalation on a 5-year rolling average basis aligns with CEI South's 5-year plan and is consistent with this rate.
 See Pet.
 Ex.
 3-R at 6.
+We find this rate to be appropriate.